There are four main exam sessions each year:

 There are programmes run by Swansea University, including Nursing, Medicine, LPC (Legal Practice Course), where the exam dates fall outside of the main sessions.
 Students on these programmes are advised to check their exam dates directly with their Faculty.

 Your exam timetable will be available on your personal Intranet account.
-This will show the date, start time and duration of your exam, as well as the location.
-Please note that at times, the University will split across a number of venues, please ensure you attend the venue shown on your personal timetable.
+This will show the date, start time and duration of your exam, as well as the venue.
+Please ensure you attend the venue shown on your personal timetable.